Ultimaker/Cura/docs/scene/scene.md

 SliceableObjectDecorator
 ----

 This is a convenience decorator that allows us to easily identify the nodes which can be sliced.
-All **individual** objects (meshes) added to the build plate receive this decorator.
+All **individual** objects (meshes) added to the build plate receive this decorator, apart from the nodes loaded from GCode files (.gcode, .g, .gz, .ufp).

 The SceneNodes that do not receive this decorator are: